wn-doolittle/caliper-spec/caliper.md

 <a name="forumEvent" />

-### ForumEvent
+### 7.6 ForumEvent

-TODO The ForumEvent models . . . .
+TODO The Caliper ForumEvent models . . . .
 ForumEvent inherits all the properties and requirements defined for Event, its superclass.

 #### Supported actions
 [subscribed](#subscribed), [unsubscribed](#unsubscribed)